 Because Siembra Mobile provides ease of access to Schools, Parents or Students, we bring together all key stakeholders into the same “virtual gymnasium” for college recruiting.
 There is transformative value achieving this important goal, breaking down institutional silos to building sustainable relationships to higher education.
 Our cost for continuous virtual recruiting is generally less than purchasing names.
 To the recruiter, this equates to about two high school road trips that does not guarantee any yield.
 We increase yield and conversions by building relationships in the new economy.

-VP Engineering - Scrum Leadership.
+VP Engineering - Scrum Leadership

 Senior Data Scientist.
 PhD Rice University & Stanford University.

-Infrastructure Leader, all things Cloud.
+Infrastructure Leader, Security Protocols, All Things Cloud.

 Initial research working with Dr. Julio Garcia and Dr. Geoff Cohen from Stanford University Graduate School of Education.
 The concept of identity threat and the use of mobile educational interventions to address academic remediation and attendance.
 Adapt the concepts to improving the college enrollment interface.